 Belgium is a country known for its stunning architecture.
-Today we share our top 12 most magical castles to visit in Flanders and Wallonia.
+If you’re wondering where to find the best castles in Belgium to visit on your next day-trip, wonder no more.
+In this article, we share our top 12 most magical castles to visit in Flanders and Wallonia.

 One of the things we loved most about our time in Belgium was visiting the many castles dotted around the country.
 It is said, Belgium has more castles per capita than France.
 We’re not sure if this is true but we do know they are a lot less spread out and, therefore, easier to visit.